 It is naïve to suggest you should never copy your competitors because it won’t work on your site.
 Sure, not everything will work, but if you are selective and use ideas in the right context they may enhance your user experience and improve conversion.
 But don’t assume they have done their homework and tested new designs.
 A/B test them before you roll out things you copy.
 Also look outside of your competitors for inspiration.
 Most new features are likely to be adopted in other sectors first before they get to your small area of the web.
 You should then apply A/B testing when appropriate to validate whether an idea will benefit your site.

 Don’t treat all visitors the same:

 There are many different kinds of poker players and to get the best result you need to understand their tactics and behaviour.
 Good players will adjust their behaviour accordingly.

 To improve conversion you also need to segment your customers to tailor and personalise the user experience.
 If you treat everyone the same you can expect average conversion.
-Employ customer research, web analytics, and analyse your data warehouse to better understand and segment your visitors to develop more relevant and personalised user journeys.
+Employ customer research, web analytics, and analyse your data warehouse to better understand and segment your visitors.
+Develop a more relevant and personalised user journey.

 Use game mechanics to engage visitors:

-Poker is one of the most difficult games to master because it requires a good deal of skill, an understanding of human behaviour and a large amount of luck.
+Poker is one of the most difficult games to master.
+It requires a good deal of skill, an understanding of human behaviour and a large amount of luck.
 However, we love games and mastery is one of our strongest motivations.